-The Prince of Oversight
+Jason Chaffetz: The Prince of Oversight

 Instead, Chaffetz now finds himself saddled with the responsibility of policing his own party’s administration—rooting out conflicts of interest, exposing abuses of power, and generally causing headaches for President Trump.
 It’s an awkward and unpleasant task, and one that he does not seem to savor.
 As one Utah politico put it to me, “Aside from Trump and Clinton, nobody’s fortunes changed more on presidential election night than Jason Chaffetz.”

 On a recent afternoon in his Capitol Hill office, I read through a litany of headlines detailing potential entanglements between President Trump’s business and his administration with the congressman.
 As he listened, Chaffetz leaned back in his chair—jacket off, an ankle resting casually on one knee.
-One of the stories I flagged reported that online sales had skyrocketed for the First Daughter’s clothing line after Kellyanne Conway went on TV and urged Americans to “buy Ivanka’s stuff.”
+One of the stories I flagged reported that online sales had skyrocketed for the first daughter’s clothing line after Kellyanne Conway went on TV and urged Americans to “buy Ivanka’s stuff.”
 I asked Chaffetz if he was concerned about Trump reaping financial rewards from his presidency, but he just shrugged.

 “He’s already rich,” Chaffetz said.
 “He’s very rich.
 I don’t think that he ran for this office to line his pockets even more.
 I just don’t see it like that.”